 The Study of the Head of a Young Moor by Gaspar de Crayer is a highly detailed study of a head.
 The earliest known painting in which De Crayer used this head is his 1630 Raising of the Cross, an altarpiece which is now housed in the Musée des Beaux-Arts in Rennes.
 The Moor is shown as a young servant helping to raise the cross.
 It is not known whether De Crayer painted the Study of the Head of a Young Moor from life.
-He may have been inspired for this work by the well-known negro heads by Peter Paul Rubens, to which it shows some striking similarities.
+He may have been inspired for this work by the well-known Study of the Head of a Black Man (KMSKB) by Peter Paul Rubens, to which it shows some striking similarities.
 The work is probably a depiction of the same model that posed for various artists including Anthony van Dyck and Jacques Jordaens.